Italy eases lockdown, U.S. haltingly lifts some restrictions

 “It’s something that brings happiness and joy, and people have been missing that these days,” vendor Stefano Fulvi said.
 He doesn’t expect to break even anytime soon, “but you have to take the risk at some point.”

-“It’s a new page that we must write together, with trust and responsibility,” Premier Giuseppe Conte said in a message to Italians.

-In Florida, where Gov. Ron DeSantis had said restaurants and retail shops could open at 25% capacity beginning Monday, some business owners were conflicted.
+In Florida, where Gov. Ron DeSantis said restaurants and retail shops could open at 25% capacity beginning Monday, some business owners were unsure how to see things.

 Tony Loeffler, the owner of Atlas Body and Home, a men’s apparel and lifestyle shop in downtown St. Petersburg, said he was both apprehensive and excited.